Have you ever wondered what is a limerick? How did limericks, those short, five-line rhyming ditties come to be named after one of Ireland's counties?

 However, I believe it is a great way to introduce kids to poetry, rhyming and rhythm, and many teachers utilize limericks in the classroom to this very day.

-Free Limerick Writing Printables To Download:
+Free Limerick Writing Worksheets To Save and Print

 It includes some Irish themed framed templates for any hopeful limerick writers to record their poetry.
-The complete packet is downloadable, but each framed template can be printed separately for any teacher who may wish to distribute them in the classroom.

 Happy limerick writing to all!